andersonmmi/discourse-maker-badges-theme-component/README.md

 - Run the CLI from the root directory of this project
     - https://theme-creator.discourse.org/ is your base URL
     - The API key is generated inside of the theme-creator website; be sure to select "Individual User" because the "Everyone" key doesn't work and the CLI will quit silently.
+- If everything is working correctly, the CLI says watching and the browser console will log messages.